darwaishx/textractor/README.md

   | --translate  | Generate file with translation. |

 ## Source Code
 - [textractor.py](./src/textractor.py) is the entry point.
 It parses input arguments, and query S3 or local folder to get input documents.
-It then iterates over input documents and use [DocumentProcessor](./src/tdp.py) to get response from Amazon Textract APIs.
-[OutputGenerator](./src/og.py) is then used to generate output which takes advantage of [Document](./src/trp.py) to parse JSON response returned by Amazon Textract.
-- [DocumentProcessor](./src/tdp.py) takes document path, call Amazon Textract APIs, takes care of the paging etc. and return complete response for the document.
+- It then iterates over input documents and use [DocumentProcessor](./src/tdp.py) to get response from Amazon Textract APIs.
 - [OutputGenerator](./src/og.py) takes Textract response and uses [Document](./src/trp.py) to process response and generate output.
-- [Document](./src/trp.py) makes it easier to process response from Amazon Textract.
+- [Textract response parser](./src/trp.py) is used parse JSON response returned by Amazon Textract.

 ```